mgp/iron-cushion/README.markdown

-# CouchDB Benchmark

-CouchDB Benchmark is a benchmark and load testing tool for CouchDB, written in Java and using [Netty](http://netty.io) for high performance.
+Iron Cushion is a benchmark and load testing tool for CouchDB, developed by [adhoclabs](http://adhoclabs.co).
+It is written in Java and using [Netty](http://netty.io) for high performance.

 The benchmark proceeds in two steps: First, documents are bulk inserted.
 Second, documents are individually created, read, updated, and deleted.
 The times for both steps are recorded separately and displayed afterward.